4 Statistical methods for replication assessment

 4.8.3 Mathur & VanderWeele (2020) \(\hat P_{\gtrless q*}\)

-Instead of using 0 as threshold, we can use meaningful effect size to be considered as low but different from 0. \(\hat P_{\gtrless q*}\) is the proportion of (calibrated) replications greater or lower than the \(q*\) value.
+Instead of using 0 as threshold, we can use a practically meaningful effect size, considered to be low but different from 0. \(\hat P_{\gtrless q*}\) is the proportion of (calibrated) replications greater or lower than the \(q*\) value.
 This framework is similar to equivalence and minimum effect size testing (Lakens et al., 2018).

 q <- 0.2 # minimum non zero effect